Children’s Day

 Austria & Germany

 Austria and Germany actually celebrate two Children’s Days.
-There’s one on June 1st and one on September 20th.
-These holidays are observed in the way most celebrations are handled around the world: with gifts, special children’s presentations, and with sweets.
+There is one on June 1st and another on September 20th.
+These holidays are observed in the way most celebrations are handled around the world: with gifts, special children’s presentations, and sweets.

 Switzerland